plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 This example shows how to link a Rust staticlib that implements the Rama NetworkExtension C ABI into a macOS Transparent Proxy extension.

+The sysext generates and stores the demo MITM root CA in the macOS System Keychain (`/Library/Keychains/System.keychain`) using Rama's built-in boring TLS support.
+The CA is created on first startup and reused on subsequent starts.

+The container app can delete the stored CA material via the `Rotate CA` menu command or the `--clean-secrets` launch flag; the sysext will create a fresh CA the next time it initialises.
+The container app does not create or read the CA.

 ## Build

 ```sh